PelionIoT/mbed-edge-examples/mqttpt-example/README.md

 The mqttpt-example has a dependency to `jansson`-library.
 In the example build the `jansson`-library built by the `mbed-edge`-submodule is used.

+This example also requires Eclipse's mosquitto.
+Mosquitto might not be available directly in your distribution (for example Ubuntu 22.04), see https://mosquitto.org/download/ for more installation information.

 ### Compilation

 Read the README.md in the root for the basic build instructions.